 Future of Scholarly Publishing

 Libraries and mission-driven scholarly publishers are partners in the ecosystem of scholarly communications—and that eco-system is undergoing dramatic transitions.
-The AAUP Report "Sustaining Scholarly Publishing" is an important document in the effort to steer these transitions for the good of scholarship.
+The following reports further our understanding of these changes and how we can work together to ensure their success.

 AAUP Committees and Working Groups